Tag: see God

 Genesis 1:24–2:1, Genesis 3:6–13, Psalm 11, Matthew 6:22–23

-Up through verse 25, God’s creative acts with the epithet, “…God saw that it was good.”
+Up through verse 25, God’s creative acts end with the epithet, “…God saw that it was good.”
 Then God made mankind.
 With the completion of that act, “…God saw that it was very good.”
 The word very can also be translated as exceedingly.
 Look around.
 Do we look exceedingly good?
 Our wars, our violence, our hatred, our favoritism, our biases, our brokenness.
 Exceedingly good?
 It is indeed true that our issues are not as God intended.
-Creation with the of humankind was very good.
+Creation with the advent of humankind was very good.
 Then humanity lost it all.

 “Your eyes can deceive you.
 Don’t trust them.” -Obi-Wan Kenobi*

 Eve saw.
 Adam witnessed.
 Their eyes “were opened.”
-Obi-Wan Kenobi was very wise in sharing with his young about how our eyes do indeed deceive us.
+Obi-Wan Kenobi was very wise in sharing with his young disciple about how our eyes do indeed deceive us.
 Illusionists and magicians are very much aware of this.
 If you’ve ever had motion sickness, it is often a result of a disconnect between your eyes and your inner-ear (or your stomach).
-Your eyes your body a signal, and the rest of your body disagrees.
+Your eyes give your body a signal, and the rest of your body disagrees.

 Yet, we have many phrases (like Thomas) such as, “I’ll believe it with my own eyes.”
 It’s as if we think our eyes are more “honest” or “true” than another’s.
 There is also the reality that often what we see is not the whole story.
 Most people now believe that the Earth revolves around the Sun.
 It wasn’t that long ago that people believed that a chariot pulled the Sun through the sky or some other similar mythology.
 They based their conclusions upon what they saw.